Vera Sidika

-Early life and education

-Vera Sidika started her career at the age of 17 when she worked as a plus size model, participating in contests and fashion shows.

-She moved to Nairobi in 2009 where she joined Kenyatta University with an intention to pursue her studies in art and design; this gave her an opportunity to fully take her career to the next level.
+Vera Shikwekwe Sidika is a Kenyan socialite.
+In 2015, she and her fellow socialites began to appear in the reality television series Nairobi Diaries.

 Career

-Sidika rose to fame in 2012 when she featured as the video girl in P-Unit's single "You Guy".
+Sidika rose to fame in 2012 when she was featured as the video girl in P-Unit's single "You Guy".
 In 2014, she appeared in Prezzo's single, "My Gal".
 In November 2015, she appeared as a video vixen in a video by Nigerian musicians KCSkiibii and Harrysong titled "Ebaeno".
-She has been featured by The New York Post and BBC Africa.

-On May 21, 2017 she launched Veetox tea, a herbal detox claimed to help reduce bloating, clean the digestive system, improve metabolism and burn belly fat.

-Personal life

-In 2014, Sidika admitted that she had lightened her skin in the UK.
-She refuted claims that the procedure was not safe and could affect her medically.
-She said the procedure cost her over ksh15 million.
-She stated to anchor Larry Madowo, "My body is my business and it is a money-maker."
+In 2024, Vera was also part of the Real Housewives of Nairobi where she participated for two seasons.

 Filmography

-As of December 2015, Sidika and other Kenyan social media personalities, including fashion stylist Silvia Njoki, musician and actress Ella Ciru, NGO ambassador and student Gertrude Murunga, architect Kiki Diang’a, fitness instructor Marjolein Blokland and socialite and singer Pendo, starred in the reality television series Nairobi Diaries.
-The show delves into the women's day-to-day lives.
+As of December 2015, Sidika and other Kenyan social media personalities, including fashion stylist Silvia Njoki, musician and actress Ella Ciru, NGO ambassador and student Gertrude Murunga, architect Kiki Diang’a, fitness instructor Marjolein Blokland and socialite and singer Pendo, starred in the reality television series Nairobi Diaries which delves into the women's day-to-day lives.